Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 Cost: $2 per student

-Give your students additional time to explore the CHS exhibitions in small, chaperone-led groups with activity cards.
+Give your students additional time to explore the Making Connecticut exhibit in small, chaperone-led groups with activity cards.
 This option is perfect for classes participating in The Legend of the Charter Oak or The Three Branches of Government programs, which do not include a an exhibition component, or for groups that want a little more gallery time.
-For information about our current exhibitions visit chs.org.
+Click here for information about other rotating exhibitions.

 Primary Source Workshop